luau-lang/luau/rfcs/syntax-goto-statement.md

 If the number is a constant number, the compiler should optmize it<br>
 Otherwise if the number is a variable, any registers needed should be saved before the jump<br>
 If the X line is in another scope a error should be thrown<br>
+If the X line is in a invalid place(inside an statement) a error should be thrown

 ## Drawbacks